nf-core/dualrnaseq/README.md

 **nf-core/dualrnaseq** is an analysis pipeline for the analysis of Dual RNA-seq data.
 Dual RNA-seq is an experimental method for interrogating host-pathogen interactions through simultaneous RNA-seq.

-The workflow merges host and pathogen genome annotations, then processes raw data from FastQ inputs ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/)), quantifies gene expression
+The workflow merges host and pathogen genome annotations taking into account differences in annotation conventions, then processes raw data from
+ FastQ inputs ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/),
+ [BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/)),
+  quantifies gene expression